Terms & Conditions

 3.1.
 Pricing and Final Itinerary

-Arrival Times: All arrival times are approximations.
-Unusual road conditions, traffic, and weather are beyond the control of the Company and driver.
+All arrival times are approximate.
+Traffic, road conditions, weather, and other unforeseen circumstances are beyond the control of the Company and driver.

 3.2.
 Payment Terms